nickpolet/webdev-font/readme.md

 # Usage

 If you've used font-awesome or one of the many font icon sets out there, then you find this very simple (just replace "fa" with "wd").
-It uses the following syntax to display all the icons,
+It uses the following syntax to display the icons,

     <i class="wd wd-angular"></i>
     <i class="wd wd-phoenix"></i>
     <i class="wd wd-meteor"></i>
     <i class="wd wd-laravel"></i>
+    etc...